 The Company from time to time has facilitated the transition of clients' assets under administration from one advisor to another upon retirement.
 The Company agreed to provide repayable loans to investment advisors to facilitate transitioning the books of business.
-The interest rates and terms vary with the individual circumstances.
+The transition loans are interest free, and terms vary with the individual circumstances.